strawberryjello/dotfiles/README.md

 ### Plugins

+I stopped using the `tmux` plugin since I no longer need it.
+However, I left the (commented out) variables with notes in `.zshrc` for reference.

-I noticed that the variables for the `tmux` plugin must be specified before the line `source $ZSH/oh-my-zsh.sh` in order for them to be applied.
+Note: I noticed that the variables for the `tmux` plugin must be specified before the line `source $ZSH/oh-my-zsh.sh` in order for them to be applied.
 This may be the same for other plugins.

 ## .vimrc